sketchplugins/plugin-directory/README.md

 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [SketchContentSync](https://github.com/contentsync/sketchcontentsync), by ContentSync: Sync sketch files with google docs.
 - [Mockup](https://github.com/ruslanlatypov/Mockup-Plugin-for-Sketch), by ls.graphics: Perspective transformation plugin for devices mockups
-- [imgcook](https://www.imgcook.com), by Taobao FED: A cook who can transform design to code
-- [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
-Translate and preview any design with ease
 - [AEUX](https://github.com/google/sketch2ae), by Battle Axe: Transfer layer to After Effects
 - [ContentSync](https://www.contentsync.com), by Syncify: Sync and version your design content to and from Google Sheets and Microsoft 365.
 Deep support for symbols, overrides and more.
 - [Sketch Share](https://github.com/robflaherty/sketch-share), by Rob Flaherty: Sketch plugin that exports artboards and generates an HTML file linking to each one